saulpierotti/markdown_notebook/BDP.md

 	* It leaves the serial processing part of the job untouched while it divides the parallel computation by the number of nodes
 	* The maximum possible speedup is $S= 1/\alpha$ where $\alpha$ is the serial fraction of the computation
 * HPC systems can use shared memory (RAM) in order to share information among threads and processes
+	* Processes can run in the same or different processors when using shared memory
+	* This is an efficient mean for sharing information among processes
 * In uniform memory access (UMA) all the processors share uniformly the same RAM
 * In non-uniform memory access (NUMA) the memory access time depends on the location of the memory relatively to the processor
 * When I am using shared memory I need to ensure that also the CPU caches are syncronised!
+* A Race condition is when the output of a parallel program changes by changing the order of execution of its threads, and it is generally bad
+* The NUMA API is used for setting shared memory allocation policies
 	* libnuma can be used for setting up a NUMA environment
 * OpenMP is another API used for writing multithreaded applications
 	* It shares variables among threads and greatly simplifies parallel programming in C/C++/Fortran
-	* It can cause a Race condition
+	* It can cause a Race condition when common variables are unintentianally introduced in the threads
-* A Race condition is when the output of a parallel program changes by changing the order of execution of its threads
+	* I can use synchronization to protect data conflicts, but it is computationally expensive
 * Distributed memory refers to a multiprocessor system where each CPU has its own memory
 	* In this case the communication among threads in mediated by explicit send/receive calls
+	* Each CPU can only operate on local data
-* MP is an API used for creating distributed HPC
+* MPI is an API used for creating distributed HPC
+	* Its core is representedby the functions `MPI_Send` and `MPI_Recv`
+	* The data to be sent or received is blocked, meaning that the function returns only when the data can be safely used
+	* The reduction operation can be used for summarising a set of numbers ot a smaller set of numbers
+		* It takes the input from tje distributed processes and then places the result only in the root process
 * Hardware coprocessors can be used for accelerating FLOPS
+* Coprocessors are not a new idea: in 1980 the Intel 8087 was on of the first floating point coprocessors
+	* The 8087 was the first coprocessor to use the x87 instruction set
+	* The x87 was adopting the important IEE74 standard for floating point operations
+* Vector coprocessors in time were absorbed into CPUs and now are a main part of every CPU
-	* The GPU is the most used coprocessor
+* The GPU is one of the most used coprocessors
+* In the 2006 CUDA was born: it is a parallel computing platform for performing general computation in GPU
+* A GPU is driven by a CPU that manages the code to be executed on GPUs, the memory of the GPU and the movements between CPU and GPU
+* A modern siliconn chip contains integrated components: in the same chip I can have CPU, GPU, chaches
+* HPC applications can be bounded by computing or by bandwidth
+* When comparing performances of CPU and GPU, be sure that the applications used for the comparison are optimized for both CPU and GPU and that the algorithm is state of the art!
+* When you see claims of 100+ speedup due to GPU, be suspicious!

 # Containers
 * A container is a framework used on top of other infrastructures, typically a cloud